ompl/ompl/doc/markdown/benchmark.md

 - __rrt.range__=50.0
 - __rrt.goal_bias__=0.10

 There are many other optional parameters that can be specified or changed.
-The \c ompl_benchmark executable takes advantage of the ompl::base::ParamSet class, and uses this functionality to set any parameter defined in the file.
+The `ompl_benchmark` executable takes advantage of the ompl::base::ParamSet class, and uses this functionality to set any parameter defined in the file.
 If a class exposes a parameter, chances are that it is possible to tune it via the config file.
 OMPL.app provides two example configuration files inside of the benchmark directory, example.cfg and example_complex.cfg showing the configuration of many of these optional parameters.

 It is possible to create multiple instances of the same planner and configure each differently.
-This code, for example, creates two instances of \c rrtconnect with different values for its range parameter:
+This code, for example, creates two instances of `rrtconnect` with different values for its range parameter:

     rrtconnect=
     rrtconnect.range=100